Test your AIP and 100+ other biomarkers for $190

 The percentage shows how strongly two biomarkers move together.
 A higher number means the relationship is stronger.
 Green = rises and falls together.
 Orange = one rises as the other falls.

-Where to test AIP
+Where to get an AIP test near you

 Know your AIP.
 Know your health.